procrastinando/MailCow_DinD/README.md

 You now have a fully functional mail server!
 Be sure to:
 1.  **Change the admin password** in the Mailcow UI.
 2. Create your first user mailbox.
-3. Configure your email client (e.g., Thunderbird, Outlook) using the details provided by Mailcow.
+3. Configure your email client (e.g., Thunderbird) using the details provided by Mailcow.

 Your setup is now complete, secure, and easy to maintain.